slatedocs/slate/source/index.html.md

 ### URL is fully processed

-When the URL is fully processed, all the model scores, as well as the `combined score` are returned.
+When the URL is fully processed, all the model_name scores, as well as the `combined score` are returned.

 ### URL is partially processed, `partial_results` is True

-The case when GET request is made, but only some models have finished scoring the URL, the user can fetch the scores of the `finished` models using the `partial_results` query parameter.
+The case when GET request is made, but only some model_names have finished scoring the URL, the user can fetch the scores of the `finished` model_names using the `partial_results` query parameter.
-When `partial_results` is set to `True`, scores from models that have finished processing are returned.
+When `partial_results` is set to `True`, scores from model_names that have finished processing are returned.

 ### URL is partially processed, `partial_results` is False